jamesdamillington/john-snow/README.md

 # john-snow
-Spatial analysis playground using data related to data for the [1854 cholera outbreak in Soho](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak).
+Spatial analysis playground using data related to the [1854 cholera outbreak in Soho](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak).

 ## data
 Data are from several sources: